mrryyi/cppcomm/README.md

 cppcomm should at least help facillitate client-server topology.

-"But ryyi, nobody will ever use your library!
-There are way better libs and cope and mald"

 ### Design choices

 I like snake_case.

-I like writing C++ in C-style, but I dislike not having access to STL (fuck you C-strings)
+I like writing C++ in C-style, but I dislike not having access to STL.

-I just wanna make my keyboard make clicky noises and produce aesthetically pleasing pixels on my screen that might or might not segfault.
+I just wanna make my keyboard do clicky noises and produce aesthetically pleasing pixels on my screen that might or might not segfault.